emilyjennings/super-important-news/README.md

 ### Planning and What I'd Do With More Time:

-March 2, 2019 - First, make a react app with a component that calls the Hacker News API, makes a get request, and returns the results I need.
+March 2, 2019 - First, I'll make a react app with a component that calls the Hacker News API, makes a get request, and returns the results I need.

-Then, make a card component that displays this information in a readable way.
+Then, I'll make a card component that displays this information in a readable way.
 CSS styling will be needed.
 Have the cards display on the page.

 Make a container component that houses these two components related to the cards.

 Make a new component for searching, and one for the search box.
 Put them in a container component for search.

 What I'll need to research/look up:
 How others have called the Hacker News API before using React.
-Should I use fetch or axios to call it?
+Should I use fetch, ajax, or axios to call it?
 How others have created a dynamic search feature in React.
-Other examples of React Hacker News apps open source to see how they put it together.
+Other examples of React Hacker News apps/Stack Overflow posts to see how they put it together.

-March 3, 2019 - I worked on the styling of the cards and started trying the search bar.
-I tried many things by reading documentation and projects/questions others have written, but I just needed more time.
+March 3, 2019 - I worked on the styling of the cards and started trying to make the search bar.
+I tried many things by reading documentation and projects/questions others have written, but I just needed more time to make a functional searchbar.
+I was able to find an API that lets more searches happen as options, but it doesn't have all the results I needed to create the cards in the mockup given - https://hn.algolia.com/api. i did at one point have a functional search bar using that API instead, but couldn't keep that in my project because of the card display elements needed.

 I believe that I needed more knowledge and practice with React props.
 I think this week I'll make the search bar that narrows the results by typing, but I wasn't able to do it yet.
-I know it would involve a conditional that checks if the value in the search bar exists and uses that to call the api at http://hn.algolia.com/api/v1/search?query=
+I need to read more about real time updates.
+I know in vanilla JS it would just be detecting the value of the search text field but I am not sure about doing that in React.

 With more time, I'd also research how tests are written in React - I've seen them in JavaScript before - and write a test to see if the search feature works.